Lemonnycodes/Home-page-and-Suvey-/README.md

-# Homepage & Student Survey Assignment
+# Student Information Portal - Full Stack Application [Part 1]

 The repository containing the code for our class homepage and the student survey form.
 Below are the details and the URLs where you can access these pages.